Otumian-empire/swift-python/exercise3.md

 print("Hello world")
 ```

-The first 3 lines starting with `# ` are comments and they are ignored during execution.
+The first 3 lines starting with `#` are comments and they are ignored during execution.
 You can also comment out some lines during debugging.

-## Note
+### Note

 Whatever that comes after the `#` would be ignored.
 `print('hello world') # greetings` , _greetings_ would be ignored.

 ## Praticals

-1. In exercise 2, add comments to your solutions to give the why/what the line is doing or meant to do ( remember that not all lines needs comment if the code is discriptive itself).
+1. In `Exercise 2 (Data types)` , add comments to your solutions to give the why/what the line is doing or meant to do ( remember that not all lines needs comment if the code is discriptive itself).

 1.  - How many comments are there in the code below?
     - Which parts ( line numbers) would be displayed and why?